raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/context.md

 ## What Context Applies When We Call a Function? {#context}

-In [This and That](#this), we learned that when a function is called as an object method, the name `this` is bound in its environment to the object acting as a "receiver."
+In [This and That](#this), we learned that when a function is denoted using the `function` keyword, and is called as an object method, the name `this` is bound in its environment to the object acting as a "receiver."
 For example:

-    var someObject = {
+    const someObject = {
       returnMyThis: function () {
         return this;
       }